vinothvkr/vinothvkr.github.io/_posts/2020-06-19-how-to-setup-own-vpn-server.md

   - OpenVPN
 ---

+In this tutorial we are using Ubuntu 20.04 server, so the steps shown below would work on almost all the Debian based linux distributions.

+---

 Today we are going to see how to setup our own VPN server.
 Here is a step by step guide to install and setup VPN server.

 **Prerequisites:**